tomcl/HowToUseGitTJWC/README.md

 Most of the Git guides on the web are either quick and operational - making what is really happening obscure - or very complex.
-This guide attempts to be operational first, while also giving insight and explaining deeper issues.
-Read it if you are technically minded and either know nothing about git or have used it but don't really understand what is going on.
-The key principle is to explain the simplest use cases in detail suppressing more complex options in commands.
-Broadly speaking, you should read this document linearly: Typical operations and concepts are explained first, then typical workflows are explained.
+This guide is operational first, while also explaining deeper issues.
+Read it if you are technically minded and either know nothing about git or have used it but don't fully understand what is going on.

+You should read this document linearly: Typical operations and concepts are explained first, then typical workflows.
 The later parts are not needed for normal git usage.

 Before starting a collaborative git project, make sure that you read the workflows and particularly [avoiding disasters](#avoiding-disasters).
 If you would like a more extensive operational guide to git I recommend the excellent Atlassian [set of guides](https://www.atlassian.com/git/tutorials).